 Today’s delightfully retro recipe is from Best of the Bake-Off, Pillsbury’s Best 1,000 Recipes, a book of classics from which many a modern version has evolved.
 If your mother or grandmother remembers a recipe from the ’50s, chances are the original is here.

-This particular recipe had been on my radar for a while, but for some reason I never got around to baking it until this morning.
+The recipe for By Cracker Bars had been on my radar for a while, but for some reason I never got around to baking it until this morning.
 It’s a bar cookie with a chocolate bottom, graham cracker center, and chocolate chip top.
 I expected it to be quite a bit richer than it was and more like a brownie/blondie combo, but it was actually very light and sandy textured.
 While delicious on its own, I felt compelled to dip it into a mixture of melted butter and chocolate, which is why the first picture is not quite representative of what a By Cracky bar should be.
 Here’s what they really look like.

 Whether you make them with or without the melted chocolate, they’re good, plus I suspect you’ll be able to come up with some interesting variations.
 The most important thing is to make sure you sift the flour and measure with a gentle hand or weigh out 7.5 oz.
 I saw some other versions of the recipe on-line where people have left out the word “sifted” causing others to use too much flour.